Relationship management for emotional intelligence

 The skills in this area are designed to help you strengthen the following abilities:

-1. Communicating assertively: engage in assertive, non-defensive communication that avoids aggressive, passive or passive-aggressive behaviours.
+1. Communicating assertively.
+Use assertive, non-defensive communication that avoids aggressive, passive or passive-aggressive behaviours.

-2. Giving and receiving negative feedback: share negative feedback in a constructive and respectful manner to help minimize your own and others’ negative emotional reactions and responses.
+2. Giving and receiving negative feedback.
+Share negative feedback in a constructive and respectful way.
+This can help reduce your own and others’ negative reactions and responses.

-4. Influencing others positively: understand how to effectively manage the emotional dynamics of a team or group.
+4. Influencing others positively.
+Understand how to effectively manage the emotions of a team or group.

-When you enhance your relationship management, you can improve the quality of your relationships.
+When you build your relationship management, you can improve the quality of your relationships.
 Individuals with strengths in this area are:

 • Non-defensive